 Forgetting things is natural, but forgetting something during a move is a certainty.
 You’ll never get it all the first time and it’s okay.
 You’ll have plenty of chances to get it right, but you have to do what you can to limit those loose ends.

-Because, let’s face it, a checklist is the most nebulous part of the removals process, but has the most real effect.
+Because let’s face it, a checklist is the most nebulous part of the removals process but has the most realistic effect.
 If you don’t update your address with a number of pertinent institutions, you could be in for some serious headaches.

 #1.
 Change of Address Checklist Before Moving House

 Let anyone who’s sending you mail know about your new location.
 One of the good things about changing your address is that you can go through the mail you receive and sort the valuable information and the unwanted junk.
 A lot like you can do with your e-mail.
 Sort the following things beforehand:

 - No need to change the address on your passport.
 In the UK you do not need to change your address on your passport.
 So, that’s one thing less to worry about.

 - Redirect the Royal Mail.
 For this, you have to do an official Royal Mail redirection.
 Good news is in t his day an age, you can do it online.

 - Inform clubs.
 Get in touch with all the clubs you’re participating and tell them you’re moving.
 Depending on your community, you might need to send an official change of address letter.